TheNetworkGuy/netbox-zabbix-sync/README.md

 ### Template source

-You can either use a Netbox device type custom field or Netbox config context for the Zabbix template information.
+You can either use a NetBox device type custom field or NetBox config context for the Zabbix template information.

 Using a custom field allows for only one template.
 You can assign multiple